django/django/docs/getting-started.rst

         message.reply_channel.send(response.channel_encode())

-The most important thing to note here is that, because things we send in messages must be JSON serialisable, the request and response messages are in a key-value format.
+The most important thing to note here is that, because things we send in messages must be JSON serializable, the request and response messages are in a key-value format.
 There are ``channel_decode()`` and ``channel_encode()`` methods on both Django's request and response classes, but here we just use the message's ``content`` attribute directly for simplicity